 Image credit: Uwe Kils

-Krill is a small crustacean that is 3-centimetres long, and that forms the base of the Antarctic food web and is the mainstay of almost all other species (seals, whales, birds, penguins, etc.).
+Krill is a small crustacean that is 3-centimetres long, and forms the base of the Antarctic food web.
+It is the mainstay of almost all other species (seals, whales, birds, penguins, etc.).
 Krill are abundant and its eventual exploitation as a food source for human kind has aroused a lot of controversy among the scientific community.

 Some investigations indicate that the abundance of this shrimplike crustacean is so important that it might be exploited without putting the Antarctic fauna in danger, but some other scientists think otherwise.

-Krill (Euphausia superba): Norwegian word that designates whale’s food used as a common name for a small animal that makes up the order Euphausiacea.
+Krill (Euphausia superba) : is a Norwegian word that designates whale’s food.
+It is a common name for a small animal that makes up the order Euphausiacea.

-It is a small shrimplike crustacean that ranges in length from 3 to 5 centimetres that inhabits all the waters surrounding the Austral continent.
+It is a small shrimp-like crustacean that ranges in length from 3 to 5 centimeters.
+They inhabits all the waters surrounding the Austral continent.
 Krill are a fundamental link in the food web in the Antarctic continent.
 A fracture in the food chain, to which krill belongs, could have catastrophic consequences in ecology.
-Krill is a strategic element in the antarctic biology, and is perhaps on of the most important links in the trophic chain.
+Krill is a strategic element in the antarctic biology, and is perhaps one of the most important links in the tropic chain.